Edwards Kirby Supports HIE Awareness Month 2020

 Proven Birth Injury Lawyers Serving North Carolina and Beyond

-Edwards Kirby has earned national recognition as leaders in birth injury and medical malpractice litigation.
+Edwards Kirby attorneys have earned national recognition as leaders in birth injury and medical malpractice litigation.
 In addition to helping families navigate highly emotional experiences, our attorneys have also secured record-setting results – including the largest negotiated birth injury settlement in North Carolina involving infant brain damage caused by medical negligence, and the largest medical malpractice jury verdict in state history.